-6) Refundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but may not reduce the liability below zero.
+6) Refundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but any credits in excess of the tax liability are lost.

 Explanation: Refundable tax credits may reduce the tax liability to zero and, if some credit still remains, are refundable or paid by the government to the taxpayer.